-Pokémon Sun and Moon are here at last, and while the game presents a nice mix of both familiar faces and totally new monsters to collect, you might need some guidance figuring which Pokémon are worth all of those hard hours of training.
+Pokémon Sun and Moon are here at last, and while the game presents a nice mix of both familiar faces and totally new monsters to collect, you might need some guidance figuring out which Pokémon are worth all of those hard hours of training.
 There’s a great selection of powerful Pokémon to add to your party right off the bat.
-Let’s take a look at some of the best Pokémon you can add to your party at the beginning of the game.
+Let’s look at some of the best Pokémon you can add to your party at the beginning of the game.

 Since the dawn of Poké-time, Bug-type Pokémon have gotten a bad rap for being one of the worst typings in the game, but there are actually quite a few Bug-types, especially hybrids, that have shown just what this type can do.
 In Sun and Moon, we now have Grubbin, which evolves into Charjabug, an Electric/Bug-type at level 20, and eventually into Vikavolt.